aletheia-microservices/aletheia-artifact-osdi26/README.md

 # Aletheia - Artifact OSDI'26

-This repository contains the artifacts for the paper "Aletheia: Automated Detection of Data Integrity Violations in Microservices" accepted in OSDI'26.
+This repository contains the artifacts for the paper "Aletheia: Automated Detection of Data Integrity Violations in Microservices", accepted in OSDI'26.

+See [Getting Started](#getting-started) for a quick demonstration of how to analyze a simple application.

+See [Detailed Instructions](#detailed-instructions) for instructions on running the experiments and obtaining the results in the paper.

 ## Requirements

 To run experiments:

 - [Golang](https://go.dev/doc/install) >= 1.24.5
+- `time` command with memory reporting support (e.g., GNU `time -v` commonly available on Linux or BSD `/usr/bin/time -l` on macOS)

 To later gather results from experiments, either install dependencies manually (Python and Cloc) or use our provided Docker image: